polyfy/polylith/readme.md

   `(timbre/log! :info :p ~args))
 ```

-This list of tips makes more sense when you have used Polylith for a while, but here they come anyway:
+This list of tips makes more sense when you have used Polylith for a while,
+so take note of this section for later:
 - Functions can be sorted in alphabetical order in the interface, while we can freely arrange them in the implementation namespace(s).
 - The interface can expose the name of the entity, e.g. `sell [car]`, while the implementing function can do the
   destructuring, e.g. `sell [{:keys [model type color]}]` which sometimes can improve the readability.